 I’d like to return to that idea later on, but I wanted to touch on two things that you mentioned.
 Part of what makes this song so resonant to me comes down to your vocal delivery – the way you sing each “together,” that line that you mentioned, has a slightly different tone to it.
 And I love the way your voice kind of strains towards the end of “You just hope the good ones last forever.”
 What was it like getting that vocal take down?

 It was so fun singing that song.
 It’s one of my favourite vocal takes I’ve ever done.
-I like to play like make-belief when I make music and records, and this may sound wild, but it’s true.
+I like to play like make-believe when I make music and records, and this may sound wild, but it’s true.
 When I was singing that song, I imagined Tina Turner singing it, and I love Tina Turner, I love ‘Private Dancer’ and ‘What’s Love Got to Do With It’.
 I was trying to channel Tina Turner’s mojo when I was singing that song, and I just move a lot when I sing, and Kevin Ratterman, who we make records together, he was watching me through the window of the control room and he said something like, “I’ve been making records for like 25 years and I’ve never seen someone feel a vocal take before.”
 Because I was just so into it.
 And that one moment where I’m talking about “It feels safe to walk around in leather,” I just had that Tina Turner face and I was hoping that she could feel me somewhere out there, kind of channeling her.

 And the song itself feels universal, but it still includes those personal details as it goes on.
 To get back to the chorus of the song, “I don’t want to drag you down,” it feels like it could be addressed to the listener, but it also adds another layer to the lines about seeking togetherness.
 And tell me if I’m wrong here, but it’s like there might be a cost to that kind of naivete, the kind of hanging out that you sing about.
 Is there a duality to that in your mind?